-When the time Adderall, also known generically as amphetamine and dextroamphetamine, is a prescription drug that is used primarily to treat attention deficit hyperactivity disorder (ADHD) as well as narcolepsy.
-The drug acts as a stimulant for the central nervous system and has an effect on the brain's chemicals and nerves that cause hyperactivity as well as a person's ability to control his or her impulses.
+Primarily used to treat ADHD as well as narcolepsy, it acts as a stimulant for the central nervous system and has an effect on the brain’s chemicals and nerves that cause hyperactivity as well as a person’s ability to control his or her impulses.
+It is a dangerously powerful narcotic that is extremely addictive.

 Many medications do not mix well with Adderall.
 Be sure to verify drug interactions to confirm no potential adverse reactions when introducing or changing any prescription or over-the-counter medications.